tamberg/pi-etherpad/README.md

     $ bin/run.sh
     ```

+## Set up a service
-## Set up a service to run Etherpad
+Set up a service to run Etherpad when the Pi starts up.

 On the Pi.

 - Create a file _etherpad.service_